Skip to main content

 Käsespätzle

-Soft egg noodles mixed with melted cheese and topped with fried onions, sometimes described as German mac and cheese.
+Soft egg noodles tossed with melted cheese and topped with fried onions, Germany's answer to mac and cheese.

 Brezel (Pretzel)